mak12/rn-faded-scrollview/README.md

 ## Installation
 This library relies on [react-native-linear-gradient](https://github.com/react-native-community/react-native-linear-gradient).
 Follow setup instructions of linear gradient.

-And now finally Run `npm install rn-faded-scrollview` in your project directory.
+And now finally run in your project directory.

+`npm install rn-faded-scrollview`

+OR

+`yarn add rn-faded-scrollview`

 ## Documentation
 This library accepts all the props of [ScrollView](https://reactnative.dev/docs/scrollview) and some additional props.